 Broadway Joe was one of the great quarterbacks of his era, and he continues to make appearances around football, more than 40 years since his retirement.

-While professional football contracts weren’t nearly as sizable during Namath’s career in the AFL and NFL as they are today, the 77-year-old still managed to accumulate a lofty fortune.
+While professional football contracts weren’t nearly as sizable during Namath’s career in the AFL and NFL as they are today, the 78-year-old still managed to accumulate a lofty fortune.

 Early Life and College Career

 Joseph William Namath was born and raised in Beaver Falls, Pennsylvania, nearby Pittsburgh, to parents Rose and János Andrew Namath.
-Namath was a standout baseball, basketball and football player at Beaver Falls High School, and even received multiple offers from baseball teams to join Major League Baseball straight out of school.
+Namath was a standout baseball, basketball and football player at Beaver Falls High School, and even received multiple offers from Major League Baseball teams to join big leagues straight out of school.

 Despite the allure of baseball, Namath opted to play college football at the University of Alabama under head coach Paul “Bear” Bryant.
 As a member of the Alabama Crimson Tide, Namath won a national championship in 1964.